-A collection of Transmogrification Template Kits actually worn in-game by my Blood Elf Rogue.
-I will update it whenever I change my in-game TTK.
+A collection of Transmogrification Kits actually worn in-game by my Blood Elf Rogue.
+I will update it whenever I change my in-game outfit.
 Items that are no longer obtainable are marked with an asterisk (*).

 Cutthroat’s Mantle & Boots, Burnt Leather Vest, Sentinel Girdle, Ghostclaw Leggings, Fletcher’s Gloves, Scarlet Filigreed Shirt

 It didn’t take long for Keli to tire of being a punk.
 I didn’t feel like just putting her back into her default Ninja set, and I hadn’t made her a set with these fancy Ghostlands quest reward pants yet.

 Cutthroat’s Mantle, Grizzly Jerkin, Batskin Belt, Tribal Pants, Nimble Leather Gloves + Plaguehound Armbands, Treads of Banshee Bells

 Rogues are very much the punks of Azeroth, delighting in making trouble for everyone else.
 At first, I thought I’d use the “jeweled hairband” style for a Blood Elf punk, as it looks quite wild and unkempt to me.
 As I flicked through the stylebook at the Barbershop, however, this super-short hairstyle seemed even more punky — especially in combination with the bright cherry-red haircolor.
 Goblins and Gnomes really have the best “punk” hairstyles in the game.

 Cloaked Shoulderpads, Dusky Leather Armor, Ruffian Belt*, Scouting Trousers, Bandit Gloves & Boots, Black Swashbuckler’s Shirt, Balanced Heartseeker, Dazzling Mithril Rapier